 The purpose of this quantitative non-experimental study was to ascertain the degree and impact of the perceptions held by top-level fie administrators on the phenomenon of "office politics".
 In addition, the role of office politics was examined as it relates to the established culture and climate of their organizations.
 The preliminary aspect of this investigation entailed the assessment of contemporary and classic literature of theoretical perspectives and empirical studies on "Office Politics," "Ethics," and "Organizational Culture."
 The sample was one of convenience comprised of 155 fire chiefs of metropolitan fire rescue departments in the United States with a minimum staffing strength of 400 professional firefighters and was not generalized to any other group.
 The instruments chosen for this study were: (a) the Perceptions of Organizational Politics Scale (POPS; Kacrnar & Ferris, 1991), (b) the Abridge Job Descriptive Index (AJDI; Bowling Green, 2000), (c) the Job in General (JIG) Scale, (d) the Stress in General Scale (SIG; Bowling Green, 1985; Parra & Smith, 1995), and (e) the Intention to Quit (ITQ) Scale.
 The five scalel69-item survey was supplemented with a brief 11 -item personal demographic questionnaire.
 The collected data was subjected to descriptive, cross tabulation, correlation, and multi-regression analyses to inquire into the affects of a set on independent variables (stress, job satisfaction, employee's turnover/retention, etc.) on the dependent variable of the "Perception of Office Politics."
 The results suggest that the independent variables with the most definite influence on the dependent variable are: (a) department size, (b) work stress (measured by the SIG), and (c) general job satisfaction (measured by theAJD1).

 Phillips, Charles U., "An Assessment of the Factors that Affect the Level of "Perception of Office Politics"" (2004).
-Student Theses, Dissertations and Projects.
+Student Theses, Dissertations, Portfolios and Projects.
 158.